-Ever been asked to train a colleague?
-Whether there’s a new hire at your organization or a coworker who’s been around for a while but is unfamiliar with a particular task, it’s likely that at some point, you’ve needed to share what you know.
+Whether there’s a new hire at your organization or a coworker who is unfamiliar with a particular task, you’ve likely needed to share your knowledge at some point.

-Not only can it save time, but it can help with sharing consistent instructions with multiple people, making sure tasks get done correctly.
-And it can help prevent bottlenecks in day-to-day operations, by spreading knowledge throughout a team, vs. funneling work through one person, among other benefits.
+Not only can documenting a process save time, but it also helps ensure that tasks get done correctly by outlining a consistent set of directions.
+It can also help prevent bottlenecks in day-to-day operations by spreading knowledge throughout a team instead of funneling all tasks through one person.

 In this post, we’ll cover the basics of process documentation, provide some best practices, and share a step-by-step guide that will help you document a process in just a few clicks!